 Hikes around Johnston Canyon

 Johnston Canyon lies at the foot of Castle Mountain and its area offers several great hikes.
 Some short, some long, always breathtakingly beautiful.
-Below an overview of the most popular hikes.
+The table below provides an overview of the most popular hikes.
+I’ve also added a short description for five of them.

 NAME | DISTANCE (round trip) | DURATION (round trip) | ELEVATION | TRAILHEAD |